bbmri-nl/bios-ansible/README.md

 Deploy pipeline and all its dependency on a remote server/VM
 =====

 In the [invertory.yml] file the nodes where to install this pipeline are listed.
 Here you can also define a user account to use on the remote machine.
+In the [playbook.yml] file, you should specify "data_dir" in "vars".

 To execute the playbook run the following command on the managing computer:
 ```